If you cannot find a relevant FAQ below to assist with your query, please email us at firstname.lastname@example.org

 Applications prior to 1974 have not yet been digitised and cannot currently be viewed on demand at the Council Offices.
 Please email any such request to email@example.com and we will advise how such a request can be progressed.

-If you would like us to look into the history of your property for you there is a fee payable of £120 (inclusive of VAT) as referred to in our.
+If you would like us to look into the history of your property for you there is a fee payable.
+Details of how to request this service can be found at Fees and Charges.

 4. I want to do some works on my property.
 How likely am I to obtain Planning Permission?